jasonsbeer/Amiga-N2630/AssemblyNotes.md

 Discussion programming CPLDs is not in the scope of this document, but many resources are available on the internet.
 I have been using a Raspberry Pi 2 with xc3sprog.
 Xilinx programming dongles are also available.

 ## Programming the ROMs
 Most cheap EPROM programmers will handle the 27C256 EPROMs of the N2630.
 A popular one is the TL866II, but there are other options.
 There are a lot of these in the community.
 Someone may be able to assist if you do not wish to purchase a programmer.
-The EPROMs can be programmed independently of the N2630.
+The EPROMs are programmed independently of the N2630.
+The ROMs can be found [here](/ROM/).

 ## Troubleshooting
 1) Check for solder bridges or bad solder joints.
 These are likely to be the most likely cause of failure.